sagiahrac/llm-d-kv-cache-manager/docs/configuration.md

 # Configuration

-This document describes all configuration options available in the llm-d KV Cache Manager.
+This document describes all configuration options available in the llm-d KV Cache libraries.
 All configurations are JSON-serializable.

 ## Main Configuration